I know your time is precious, and so I wouldn’t like to waste it.

 An economic buyer is the one who has control over the funds and the power to take the final call for the deal.

 So just connecting with someone from your target company wouldn’t help in closing the deal.
 The MEDDIC sales approach encourages you to invest your time and effort in discovering that one person who can accept or reject your offer.

-If you manage to convince that one person then your chances of winning the deal are higher.
+If you manage to convince that one person, then your chances of winning the deal are higher.

-Wondering how would you find that decision-maker?
-Well here are a few questions that can help you in doing so:
+Wondering how you would find that decision-maker?
+Well, here are a few questions that can help you in doing so:

 You deliver a compelling pitch highlighting the strengths of your product.
 The prospect gets impressed and signs the contract.